 Project Information

 113Research presents three or four exhibits/projects per academic year.
 Our fall exhibit is open themed often highlighting work by a researcher/creator from the larger academic/art communities, winter is often focused on OCAD projects that deal with institutional change and pedagogy, and graduate and undergraduate students in the Project Working Team develop a project and curate a student exhibit in the spring or we present a thesis research project.
 We invite work from students, staff, faculty, and guests.
 Socially engaged projects are especially welcomed.
-Proposals are reviewed on an ongoing basis by the Director and the Head Curator and Project Working Team in consultation with the Advisory Committee.
+Proposals are reviewed on an ongoing basis by the Director and the Head Curator and Project Working Team sometimes in consultation with the Advisory Committee.

 All exhibits are facilitated by the Working Team with mentored student curatorial leaders.
 The Project Working Team may work with artists or groups to provide corollary project outreach events depending on the yearly makeup of the team and their interests and availability.
 All of us are volunteers.
 113Research is a co-curricular project space associated with Art & Design Education Lab (ADEL) a "program" at OCADU that focuses on interpretive planning and pedagogy for museums and galleries.
-Its intent it to foster community/visitor engagement.
+Its intent is to foster community/visitor engagement.

 Fall Winter Term Viewing Hours: